gnimmelf/gul-info/README.md

 # Gul Info

-A very lean SolidJs app compiled to a custom-element using `esbuild` and `postcss-js`.
+A very lean SolidJs app compiled to a custom-element using `esbuild`, `postcss-js` and `shoelace-style`.

-Postcss is used *runtime* to
+Postcss is used *runtime* to:

-1. render css in a style-tag in the shadow-dom to minimize external dependencies.
+1. Render css in a style-tag in the shadow-dom to minimize external dependencies.

 2. Have nested-rules expanded.

 # Dev & build

-Buildt using a custom `esbuild` script.
+Built using custom `esbuild` script `.build`.
 Outputs to `dist` folder.

+- Always watch mode!

 ## Build assets